humanitycodes/codelab/backend/env/README.md

 `msu`.
 The brand influences both the behavior of the application and how it looks to users.

+### `CODELAB_DB_CONN_POOL_SIZE`

+The number of database connections to allocate for the pool.
+These connections will be shared by all worker threads.
+Choose a value smaller than the number of connections allowed by the database so direct connections can be made for troubleshooting, data fixes, reports, etc. The default value is `10`.

 ### `CODELAB_DB_HOST`

 The hostname or IP address of the application's database server.
 The default